 In the second half of 2014 the Company initiated a strategic review to consider alternatives for the development of the Bilbao Project, including the sale of all or a portion of the Company's interest in the Bilbao Project, or through a corporate transaction, and retained Jennings Capital Inc. (now Mackie Research) to assist in the strategic review process.
-The outcome of this process will determine whether the company can continue as a going concern.
 The strategic review has not, to date, identified any acceptable development or financing proposals.

+The Company is considering various financing options and is engaged in discussions with its major shareholders regarding strategic alternatives.
 There are no assurances that the strategic review process will result in a transaction or, if a transaction is undertaken, as to the commercial terms or timing of such a transaction.
+The outcome of this process will determine whether the company can continue as a going concern.